 Infiniti Research Identifies Potential Cyber Attack Risks Faced by...

-The growing incidence of ransomware attacks in the UK and Indonesia has aroused a concern for cyber-attacks on medical devices across the globe.
 New technology is being adopted by the manufacturers of medical devices which will help in better diagnosing of health conditions.
+However, Infiniti Research notes that while digitalization has improved the overall performance of medical devices, at the same time it has exposed the industry to events like hacking, malware, and cyber-attacks.

 Add your comments below